connexcs/docs/docs/customer/latest-calls.md

 [simulate-call]: /customer/img/52.png "Simulate Call"

-!!! note "The simulate button is used to simulate a closed circuit call.<br>This closed circuit call is used to identify the Routing Issues.."
+!!! note "The simulate button is used to simulate a closed circuit call. <br>This closed circuit call is used to identify the Routing Issues."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1NjA0NTYyXX0=
+eyJoaXN0b3J5IjpbMTM0MjY2MTM1Nl19
 -->